Services for users with a disability

 From Monday 8 June all six libraries are open for Monash staff and students on a limited basis (9am - 5pm, Monday - Friday, closed at weekends).
 Access to the libraries is restricted to students and staff who need to present their Monash ID.
 Access to print collections may be limited.
 More information on how we will support you.

 Adaptive Technology Facilities

-A range of adaptive technology facilities are provided for eligible students registered with Disability Support Services at all Library branches, except for the Parkville Pharmacy Library.
+A range of adaptive technology facilities are provided for eligible students registered with Disability Support Services.

 You may book to use adaptive technology facilities for up to three hours.